MmedaraU/study-notes/css-and-css3.md

 2. Name Styles Clearly
 Name styles by purpose, not appearance.
 E.g `.error` or `alert` not `.redhighlight`.
 The name should make sense even if the style changes.

 3. Don't use names based on position.
-E.g `secondaryContent` instead of `leftSidebar`.
+E.g `.secondaryContent` instead of `.leftSidebar`.

 4. Avoid cryptic names e.g `s1`, `s2`